 Let’s look at a flood protection package that would reduce flood probability from 10 to 2 percent, with a risk aversion η=1.5 and average productivity of capital (r=8%).
 Considering only avoided losses, with a fixed amount of capital in the risky area, reducing the probability of occurrence of a disaster from 10 to 2% increases expected consumption by 4.9%.
 If investment responds to the modified level of risk, but with no risk aversion or full insurance, then the amount of capital increase (by 9%), and the total benefit increases to 8.8%.
 Adding risk aversion into the picture, the reduction in risk leads to a larger increase in investment – and capital increases by 40%, leading to total benefit equal to 10% of pre-intervention consumption.
 Benefits are found to be 80% larger if the response of investment is taken into account, with no risk aversion or full insurance, and doubled if there is a significant aversion to risk.

 This effect also plays a role for other types of intervention.
 If vulnerability is reduced by half, from 25 to 12.5%, the avoided capital losses are reduced so that expected consumption increases by 3% without changes in investment and capital.
 In the presence investment response, the benefits reach 5.5%, an increase by 80%, without risk aversion, and 8.7%, an increase by 180%, with risk aversion (η=1.5).

+Finally, the gap between avoided capital losses and total benefits becomes relatively larger as risk reduction increases.
+Consider an investment that reduces the probability of occurrence from 10% to almost 0%.
+Avoided capital losses would be equivalent to slightly more than 5% consumption increase, while the full benefits would be almost as much as 20% (figure X).
+In this case, the full benefits accounting for investment response are 300% times larger than direct benefits from avoided losses.

 These results suggest that the impact of higher investment with lower risk level is large, even in the absence of risk aversion.
 And these results are robust since they only depend on a few well-known parameters, for which it is easy to run a sensitivity analysis: (1) the share of capital income (and the shape of the production function); (2) the interest rate; (3) the vulnerability of capital (i.e. the fraction of capital that is lost in case of disaster); (4) the initial probability of occurrence.
 Sensitivity analysis shows that as the initial probability of occurrence decreases, the effect of higher investment becomes smaller compared to avoided losses.

 The impact of investment becomes even larger in the presence of significant risk aversion and in the absence of full insurance.
 It means that this effect is particularly large in low-income environment, where economic agents are close to the subsistence level and without risk management tools such as easy access to insurance or borrowing.

-It is also interesting to note that in such a context, increasing access to risk management tools such as insurance also has an economic benefit, if it does not affect the capital losses.
+Increasing access to risk management tools such as insurance also has an economic benefit, even if it does not reduce the capital losses (and as long as moral hazard does not increase substantially capital losses).
 From the same equilibrium as before, with a 10% probability of occurrence and no insurance and a capital productivity at 8 percent, increasing the fraction of insured losses to 50% increases expected consumption by 3.2% with η=1.5 and 0.7% with η=1.5.